Direct Action Day: Aftermath

 During the riots, thousands began fleeing Calcutta.
 For several days the Howrah Bridge over the Hooghly River was crowded with evacuees headed for the Howrah station to escape the mayhem in Calcutta.
 Many of them would not escape the violence that spread out into the region outside Calcutta.
-Lord Wavell claimed during his meeting on 27 August 1946 that Mahatma Gandhi had told him, "If India wants bloodbath she shall have it ... if a bloodbath was necessary, it would come about in spite of non-violence".
+Lord Wavell claimed during his meeting on 27 August 1946 about the possibility of a civil war that Mahatma Gandhi had slammed his fist on the table and told him, "If India wants bloodbath she shall have it ... if a bloodbath was necessary, it would come about in spite of non-violence".

+Soon after the Calcutta killings, Nehru and his sister met people who seemed bewildered, with some blaming politicians for shattering years of peace.
+Nehru, horrified by the events, observed: "Murder stalks the street and the most amazing cruelties are indulged in by both the individuals and the mob.
+Riot is not the word for it – it is just the sadistic desire to kill."

 There was criticism of Suhrawardy, Chief Minister in charge of the Home Portfolio in Calcutta, for being partisan and of Sir Frederick John Burrows, the British Governor of Bengal, for not having taken control of the situation.
 The Chief Minister spent a great deal of time in the Control Room in the Police Headquarters at Lalbazar, often attended by some of his supporters.
-Short of a direct order from the Governor, there was no way of preventing the Chief Minister from visiting the Control Room whenever he liked; and Governor Burrows was not prepared to give such an order, as it would clearly have indicated complete lack of faith in him.
+Short of a direct order from the Governor, there was no way of preventing the Chief Minister from visiting the Control Room whenever he liked; and Governor Burrows was not prepared to give such an order, as it would clearly have indicated a complete lack of faith in him.
 Prominent Muslim League leaders spent a great deal of time in police control rooms directing operations and the role of Suhrawardy in obstructing police duties is documented.

-Both the British and Congress blamed Jinnah for calling the Direct Action Day and the Muslim League was seen responsible for stirring up the Muslim nationalist sentiment.
+It was also reported Suhrawardy had sacked Hindu policemen on 16 August.
+Both the British and Congress blamed Jinnah for calling the Direct Action Day and held the Muslim League responsible for stirring up the Muslim nationalist sentiment.